Supra HD5 Digital Video cables (3rd generation)

 in a wide range of lengths from 0.5m to 30m.

-As of summer 2016, we will be introducing the HD5/S cable for
+As of summer 2016, Supra introduced the HD5/S cable for

 all factory terminated HDMI cables up to 5m long - this is a slim-line